 In this example, you place a command button and change its caption to ‘roll die’.
 You also need to insert a label into the form and clear its caption at the designing phase and make its font bigger and bold.
 Then set the border value to 1 so that it displays a border; and after that set the alignment to center.
 The statement Label1.Caption=Num means the integer generated will be displayed as the caption of the label.

-Now, run the program and then click on the roll die button, you will get an output like the figure below:
+Now, run the program and then click on the roll die button, you will get an output like the Figure 11.2 below:

 The numeric functions are Int, Sqr, Abs, Exp, Fix, Round and Log.

 a) Int is the function that converts a number into an integer by truncating its decimal part and the resulting integer is the largest integer that is smaller than the number.
 For example, Int(2.4)=2, Int(4.8)=4, Int(-4.6)= -5, Int(0.032)=0 and so on.